Aashu-11/JournalSense--AI-Research-assistant-platform/readme.md

 **JournalSense**
-JournalSense is a boon for researchers searching for an apt journal to publich their research paper!
+JournalSense is a boon for researchers searching for an apt journal to publish their research paper!